call us today

 The prosecutor will often attempt to use the defendant’s admission that he or she drank alcohol.
 While that admission is not sufficient by itself to prove beyond a reasonable doubt that the defendant was under the influence of alcohol, the admission can generally be taken into consideration by the jury along with other evidence.

-Disorderly intoxication under §856.011- Visit the Online Sunshine website of the Florida State Legislature to find out more about disorderly intoxication laws and public drunkenness.
+Florida Statutes: Disorderly Intoxication- Visit the Online Sunshine website of the Florida State Legislature to find out more about disorderly intoxication laws and public drunkenness.
 This website provides full statutes and definitions for the terms used in Florida’s laws.
 Also, find more information on drinking laws and related penalties.

 Honest, Skilled, Responsible